 and those students who are economically disadvantaged, from rural areas, or first-in-family college graduates.

-Students may be eligible for an Application Fee Waiver if they meet one of the following criteria and are able to provide documentation:
+Applicants may be eligible for an Application Fee Waiver if they meet one of the following criteria and are able to provide documentation:

 Note: Application fee waivers cannot be applied to applications that have already been paid.
+Requests for waivers must be submitted at least 1 week before the final application deadline.

 Contact firstname.lastname@example.org if you have questions or are ready to apply your application fee waiver.